Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so the description adds no extra meaning beyond the schema.
-Baseline is 3.
+Schema description coverage is 100% (all 9 parameters have descriptions).
+The tool description adds no extra meaning beyond what the schema already provides.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.